cc13com/apex_getweather/README.md

 ### ToDos

 * localization via City and/or ZIP Code
-* adding of more details like min/max temp, wind speed, humidity and pressure
+* adding more details like min/max temp, wind speed, humidity and pressure